Flash drive

 A flash drive is a portable computer drive that uses flash memory.
 Flash drives are the larger memory modules consisting of a number of flash chips.
-A flash chip is used to read the contents of a single cell, but it can write entire block of cells.
+A flash chip is used to read the contents of a single cell, but it can write an entire block of cells.
 They connect to a USB port and function as a folder.
+They can also be encrypted for extra security.